truongduy134/quaternion/README.md

-# quaternion
+# Quaternion
-Self-contained and lightweight implementation of Quaternion
+Self-contained and lightweight Java implementation of Quaternion.
+A variety of Quaternion arithmetics, operations and functions are provided